aptech/docs/docs/data-management/data-sampling.rst

     // Take a sample of 5 rows of 'x' with replacement sample = sampleData(x, 5, replace);

-After the code above, *s* is equal to:
+After the code above, *sample* is equal to:

 ::